 - Evaluating the clinical performance of other students

 - Utilizing self-evaluation strategies to assess their teaching effectiveness

-Teaching: During their teaching and tutoring, students are observed and evaluated by faculty who are members of the Medical Education Concentration faculty and by other faculty members who may supervise students as tutors and/or teacher assistants in preclinical and clinical courses.
+Teaching: During their teaching and tutoring, students are observed and evaluated by faculty who are members of the Medical Education Concentration faculty and by other faculty members who may supervise students as tutors and/or teacher assistants in pre-clerkship and clerkship courses.
 There are also peer observations and evaluations by other medical students who may be concentrators or in the Teaching Academy.

 Curriculum Development: In planning, developing and implementing new curriculum modules, students are assigned faculty mentors who review and critique their curriculum at each stage of development; and then, if feasible, the faculty mentors observe the students teaching some of the teaching material.
 The faculty also review the evaluation of the materials by students who participated in the curriculum project.
 A final report is developed by the Medical Education Concentrators that is reviewed by the faculty mentors and then the students make oral presentations to the Medical Education Concentration faculty.

 Portfolio: Under the supervision of a faculty mentor, the student develops an educational portfolio that details students’ curriculum development and teaching achievements.
 The portfolio is critiqued by a faculty advisor.
 The student then makes an oral presentation to the Medical Education Concentration faculty and to other students in the concentration.

 Participating students work closely with Medical Education Concentration faculty, composed of excellent teachers and mentors.
 Standardized patients may also be used to help develop and refine the Medical Education Concentrators’ clinical teaching skills.
 The University libraries have a substantive collection of books and articles on medical education.